 Taxpayers can now treat the retirement of a building structural component as a disposition of property

 The temporary regulations make numerous changes to the depreciation rules.
 Under the new regulations, a "disposition" now includes the retirement of a structural component of a building, giving taxpayers the ability to immediately recover the remaining basis of building components that are retired or replaced.
 The new rule mitigates the potentially unfair result that could occur when an original building component and its subsequent replacement are required to be capitalized and depreciated at the same time.
+This change will benefit most taxpayers that own buildings and/or improvements.

 How to take advantage of the new regulations